 Impacts on Outstandingly Remarkable Values: The impacts associated with the current program are the physical removal of nonnative fish prior to restoration.
 There would be no work within the designated segments of wild and scenic rivers and therefore no direct effects resulting from this alternative on the outstandingly remarkable river values.
-However, continuing the ongoing restoration program would result in some changes to seven basins which feed, wholly or partially, the three rivers designated under the WSRA.
-There would be long-term beneficial effects on native fish and wildlife populations (see the following sections in the Restoration Plan/FEIS: Impacts to Special Status Species, Wildlife, and Visitor Experience and Recreational Opportunities).
-These effects, such as increased chances of wildlife viewing, could cascade down the basins, indirectly enhancing certain attributes of the recreation, fish, and wildlife ORV inside designated sections of the wild and scenic rivers.
+However, continuing the ongoing restoration program would result in changes to seven basins which feed, wholly or partially, the three rivers designated under the WSRA.
+Other than the short-term effects described above under "Elements Common to All Alternatives," there would be long-term adverse effects on recreational opportunities related to decreased fishing opportunities in upper basin areas associated with wild and scenic rivers.
+These effects would occur outside of the designated wild and scenic river boundaries.
+There would also be long-term beneficial effects on native fish and wildlife populations (see the following sections in the Restoration Plan/DEIS: Impacts to Special Status Species, Wildlife, and Visitor Experience and Recreational Opportunities).
+These effects, such as increased chances of wildlife viewing, could cascade down the basins, affecting designated sections of the wild and scenic rivers.

 Cumulative Effects: The 2007 GMP established a vision for the management of wild and scenic rivers within SEKI, and identified river protection measures that are employed for projects within the river boundaries (extending 0.25 mile on each side of the designated river sections), tributaries and the overall watershed.
 This project meets the goals established by the GMP and adheres to the river protection measures.
-The project areas are remote and the outstandingly remarkable values are protected in parks' wilderness areas.
-No past, ongoing, and future proposed actions are degrading the outstandingly remarkable values of designated wild and scenic rivers within the parks, thus there are no cumulative effects.
+The project areas are remote but there may be ongoing adverse effects from hikers and stock use creating erosion in localized areas.
+However, in the majority of the areas, the outstandingly remarkable values are protected in the parks' wilderness areas.
+This alternative would result in a negligible adverse effect on outstandingly remarkable values related to scenic and recreational values (fishing), but long-term beneficial effects to the values related to recreation (wildlife viewing) and wildlife as restoration is achieved.
+The cumulative effects would be short-term, negligible and adverse and would occur outside of the designated wild and scenic river boundaries, but long-term and beneficial cumulative effects would occur within the designated wild and scenic river boundaries.